Eleojo/Eleojo/README.md

 ### Skills and Interests

-- **Machine Learning & AI**: Developing intelligent systems and predictive models.
-- **C# Development**: Proficient in building robust applications with C#.
-- **ASP.NET**: Experienced in creating scalable web applications with ASP.NET and ASP.NET Core.
+- ASP.NET Development: Experienced in creating scalable and high-performing web applications using ASP.NET and ASP.NET Core.
+- C# Development: Proficient in building robust and maintainable applications with C#.
+- Software Design: Strong understanding of SOLID principles and design patterns, ensuring clean and efficient code architecture.
+- Machine Learning & AI: Capable of developing intelligent systems and predictive models.
-- **Data Science**: Skilled in using models like AR, ARMA for time series data, and algorithms such as Logistic Regression, XGBoost, and Random Forest for predictive analytics.
+- Data Science: Proficient in using models like AR, ARMA for time series data, and algorithms such as Logistic Regression, XGBoost, and Random Forest for predictive analytics.
-- **Software Design**: Solid understanding of SOLID principles and design patterns.

 ### Projects

-#### 🛠️ CustomerManagementAPI with AutoMapper, Serilog, and Seq
+🛠️ CustomerManagementAPI with AutoMapper, Serilog, and Seq

 Designed a robust ASP.NET Core API for efficient customer record management.
 Implemented dependency injection for modularity and testability.
 Leveraged AutoMapper for seamless DTO-to-model mapping and integrated Serilog with Seq for comprehensive logging.

+🛠️ StudentManagementAPI with Entity Framework Identity

+Developed a secure and scalable ASP.NET Core API for student management, utilizing Entity Framework Identity for authentication and authorization.

-#### 🤖 Machine Learning Model for Predictive Analytics
+🤖 Machine Learning Model for Predictive Analytics

-Developed and deployed machine learning models using Python in Jupyter Notebook for predictive analytics.
+Developed and deployed advanced machine learning models using Python in Jupyter Notebook for predictive analytics, enhancing decision-making through data-driven insights.

-#### 📊 FRACID (Face Recognition Attendance System With Insights Dashboard)
+📊 FRACID (Face Recognition Attendance System with Insights Dashboard)

+Engineered a face recognition attendance system integrated with a comprehensive insights dashboard, providing real-time analytics and reporting.

 ### Collaboration